 Manufacturing involves an attempt to produce items that as closely as possible meet design specifications (e.g., size, strength, etc.).
 However, all production processes exhibit variation - that is, no two items are identical.
 What method can we use to reduce such variation?
 The classic and still most widely used method is called SPC or "statistical process control".

-This training will introduce the chronology of the HACCP program in the US food industry, covering critical historical events and program developments.
 The 7 HACCP principles and elements thereof will be discussed to give trainees a comprehensive overview of HACCP.
 In order to round out the understanding of this critical food safety initiative, the interaction of prerequisite programs will be discussed as well.

 The objective of this web seminar is to provide a comprehensive overview of the approach used to establish an effective and compliant stability program for small molecule pharmaceuticals.
 Discussion will include a thorough review of cGMP regulations and ICH Stability guidelines, development stability testing protocol supporting global markets, and strategies to minimize redundant testing for resource saving.